 The structure of the application is shown to the right.
 The homepage is index.html and is located at the root of the application folder.
 It defines where application views will be loaded using the ng-view directive and includes script references to AngularJS, AngularJS routing and animation scripts, plus a few others located in the Scripts folder and to custom application scripts located in the app folder.

-- Controllers are located in the controllers folder.
-Some of the controllers are placed in subfolders based upon the their functionality while others are placed at the root of the controllers folder since they’re more generic:
+- Controllers are located in the app/customersApp/controllers folder.
+Some of the controllers are placed in subfolders based upon the their feature/functionality while others are placed at the root of the controllers folder since they’re more generic:

 - The partials folder contains partial views.
 This includes things like modal dialogs used in the application.

 - The services folder contains AngularJS factories and services used for various purposes in the application.
-Most of the scripts in this folder provide data functionality.
+Most of the scripts in this folder provide data/Ajax functionality.
+Two types of services exist to send and retrieve data to/from a RESTful service.
+The application uses $http by default but can be switched to use BreezeJS (an alternative way to work with data) by updating the config.js file.

 - The views folder contains the different views used in the application.
 Like the controllers folder, the views are organized into subfolders based on their functionality: